MS in Computer Science and Engineering

 About the Program

 Our STEM-approved program will prepare you for not only today’s workforce but tomorrow’s as well.
-The program has two tracks:
+The program has three tracks:

 Admission to the PhD Program from the MS Program